===========================================================================

 - Automatic install of latest nVidia beta driver: sgfxi -cB

-Note: this only installs latest beta if latest beta is a higher version number than current stable for your card type. - Automatic install using Debian/Ubuntu method of non-free driver install (using m-a (Debian) or dkms (Ubuntu)): sgfxi -s (or, for nVidia: sgfxi -cs)
+Note: this only installs latest beta if latest beta is a higher version number than current stable for your card type.
+The nVidia Beta driver data is also dynamically generated from nVidia itself, so any new Beta driver will automatically be added to the beta driver data. - Automatic install using Debian/Ubuntu method of non-free driver install (using m-a (Debian) or dkms (Ubuntu)): sgfxi -s (or, for nVidia: sgfxi -cs)

 - Direct binary install (sgfxi) for AMD/ATI, from the fglrx run package.
-You can also (Debian/Ubuntu only) try the deb constructor sgfxi -F, if you have problems with the default binary method, or prefer to use the debs, but both methods do not always work for all distros.
+You can also (Debian/Ubuntu only) try the distro driver package constructor sgfxi -D, if you have problems with the default binary method, or prefer to use the distro packages.
+Both methods do not always work for all distros.

 - Configures xorg.conf for your driver choice, including some common settings.
 Does NOT use the nVidia or ATI auto configuration tools because they tend to be very messy and unreliable.